Green Party (Ireland): Deputy leader

+Cathaoirleach

+Note: Although Christopher Fettes chaired the party initially, the position of Cathaoirleach was not created until 2002.

-Leadership Organisation
+Leadership organisation

 The party did not have a national leader until 2001.
 At a special "Leadership Convention" in Kilkenny on 6 October 2001, Trevor Sargent was elected the first official leader of the Green Party while Mary White was elected deputy leader.
 Sargent was re-elected to his position in 2003 and again in 2005.
 The party's constitution requires that a leadership election be held within six months of a general election.

 Sargent resigned the leadership in the wake of the 2007 general election to the 30th Dáil.
 During the campaign, Sargent had promised that he would not lead the party into Government with Fianna Fáil.
 At the election the party retained six Dáil seats, making it the most likely partner for Fianna Fáil.
 Sargent and the party negotiated a coalition government; at the 12 June 2007 membership meeting to approve the agreement, he announced his resignation as leader.

 In the subsequent leadership election, John Gormley became the new leader on 17 July 2007, defeating Patricia McKenna by 478 votes to 263.
 Mary White was subsequently re-elected as the deputy Leader.
-Gormley served as Minister for the Environment, Heritage and Local Government from July 2007 until the Green Party's decision to exit government in December 2010.
+Gormley served as Minister for the Environment, Heritage and Local Government from July 2007 until the Green Party's exit from government in January 2011.

 Following the election defeats of 2011, Gormley announced his intention not to seek another term as Green Party leader.
 Eamon Ryan was elected as the new party leader, over party colleagues Phil Kearney and Cllr Malcolm Noonan in a postal ballot election of party members in May 2011.
 Monaghan-based former councillor Catherine Martin defeated Down-based Dr John Barry and former Senator Mark Dearey to the post of deputy leader on 11 June 2011 during the party's annual convention.
 Roderic O'Gorman was elected party chairperson.

 The Green Party lost all its Dáil seats in the 2011 general election.
 Party Chairman Dan Boyle and Déirdre de Búrca were nominated by the Taoiseach to Seanad Éireann after the formation of the Fianna Fáil–Progressive Democrats–Green Party government in 2007, and Niall Ó Brolcháin was elected in December 2009.
 De Búrca resigned in February 2010, and was replaced by Mark Dearey.
 Neither Boyle nor O'Brolchain was re-elected to Seanad Éireann in the Seanad election of 2011, leaving the Green Party without Oireachtas representation until the 2016 general election, in which it regained two Dáil seats.

 Ryan's leadership was challenged by deputy leader Catherine Martin in 2020 after the 2020 government formation; he narrowly won a poll of party members, 994 votes (51.2%) to 946.